MrBounty/ZipponDB/ZiQL.md

 The main action is `GRAB`, this will parse files and return data.

-Here how to return all `User` without any filtering:
+Here's how to return all `User` entities without any filtering:
 ```js
 GRAB User
 ```

-To get all `User` above 18 years old:
+To get all `User` entities above 18 years old:
 ```js
 GRAB User {age > 18}
 ```

-To only return the name of `User`:
+To return only the `name` member of `User` entities:
 ```js
 GRAB User [name] {age > 18}
 ```

-To return the 10 first `User`:
+To return the 10 first `User` entities:
 ```js
 GRAB User [10] {age > 18}
 ```

-You can use both:
+You can combine these options:
 ```js
 GRAB User [10; name] {age > 18}
 ```

-Use multiple condition:
+Use multiple conditions:
 ```js
 GRAB User {name = 'Bob' AND (age > 30 OR age < 10)}
 ```

-GRAB query return a list of JSON with the data inside, e.g:
+GRAB queries return a list of JSON objects with the data inside, e.g:
 ```
 [{id:"1e170a80-84c9-429a-be25-ab4657894653", name: "Gwendolyn Ray", age: 70, email: "austin92@example.org", scores: [ 77 ], friends: [], }, ]
 ```

 #### Not yet implemented

-To order it using the name:
+To order the results by `name`:
 ```js
 GRAB User [10; name] {age > 10} |ASC name|
 ```

-You can specify how much and what to return even for link inside struct.
-In this example I get 1 friend name for 10 `User`:
+You can specify how much data to return and which members to include, even for links inside structs.
+In this example, I get 1 friend's name for 10 `User` entities:
 ```js
 GRAB User [10; friends [1; name]]
 ```